BlueberryDoesLinux/dotfiles/README.md

 Nothing.
 Just insert the config and run Vim.
 Restart Vim once it completes.

-# NOTE: I WILL NOT BE ADDING REQUESTED FEATURES THAT I DON'T WANT TO THESE CONFIGS!!!
+# NOTE: I WILL NOT BE ADDING FEATURES THAT I DON'T WANT TO THESE CONFIGS!!!
 The reason for this is because I use these configs on a daily basis and if I'm not going to use something, I'm not adding it.
 Feel free to make suggestions but don't expect your changes to get pushed to master.